mirainc/custom-menu-samples/gotts-menu/README.md

 ### Modifiers

-Toast modifiers aren't fully supported yet.
-Modifier-like behavior can be achieved through tags + items.
+While modifiers are supported (1-level deep) modifier groups aren't fully supported yet.
+To achieve modifier-group-like behaviour use tags + items.
 In the example below, there's a total of three different modifiers
 ![modifiers](modifiers.png)